What you need to know and do to apply for Commercial ATE Insurance

 Portfolio or Work in Progress (WIP) Insurance – is a unique hybrid of ATE insurance which insures solicitors’ Work In Progress on an aggregated basis across a portfolio of claimant litigation where the solicitor is at risk for their fees under Conditional Fee Agreements, Damages Based Agreements, or similar.
 We work on both the firm and Claimants’ behalf providing credible options of protection.
 Sums insured of £5M+ can be arranged with premiums typically contingent upon the realisation of the portfolio’s performance.

-Top Tips for applying for Commercial ATE Insurance
+Top Tips on how to apply for ATE Insurance

 Security & Reassurance